-The onset of the Indian summer monsoon is the most anxiously awaited weather singularity in the Indian subcontinent as it heralds the rainy season and marks the end of the hot summer.
+The onset of Indian summer monsoon over Kerala is the most anxiously awaited weather singularity in the Indian subcontinent as it heralds the rainy season and marks the end of the hot summer.
 The onset of Indian summer monsoon represents significant transitions in the large scale atmospheric and oceanic circulation in the Indo-Pacific region.
-The onset of summer monsoon over Kerala (southern tip of India) is a crucial event and it marks the beginning of the rainy season for the country.
 There is no widely accepted definition of this monsoon transition.
 However, at the surface, monsoon onset is recognized as a rapid substantial and sustained increase in rainfall.
-The first rains of monsoon occur over Burma and Thailand in Mid May and subsequently extend to the northwest.
-Over India, monsoon onset occurs initially across the south peninsula in early June, when heavy rains lash south peninsula after the cross-equatorial low-level jet (LLJ) is established across the Somali coast into the near-equatorial Arabian Sea.
-This phenomenon is usually accompanied by the formation of a mid-troposphere shear zone across the Bay of Bengal to the south-east Arabian Sea in which a cyclonic vortex may be embedded.
-The northward progression of the monsoon is symptomatic of a large scale transition of a deep convection from the equatorial to continental regions (Rao 1976, Sikka and Gadgil 1980, Webster et al. 1998).
+The first rains of monsoon occur over Burma and Thailand in mid-May and subsequently extend to the northwest.
+The monsoon sets over Kerala around 1 June with a standard deviation of about 8 days.
+In association with the monsoon onset, heavy rains lash south peninsula after the cross-equatorial low-level jet is established across the Somali coast into the near-equatorial Arabian Sea.
+This phenomenon is usually accompanied by the formation of a midtroposphere shear zone across the Bay of Bengal to the south-east Arabian Sea in which a cyclonic vortex may be embedded.
+The northward progression of the monsoon is symptomatic of a large scale transition of a deep convection from the equatorial to continental regions (Rao 1976; Sikka and Gadgil 1980; Webster et al 1998).
 By middle of July, monsoon covers the whole country.